makyurt/DGBio/README.md

 It can be edited through GitHub or using any html editor.
 Adobe Dreamweaver is recommended.

 It has been designed to be a single page website.
 Different sections are used on the same page.

+If you have any questions, please let us know in the Official DigiByte Translations group on Telegram https://t.me/DigiByteTranslations.